 Technologies

 The final cleaned and wrangled dataset has been published for the public in the form of REST-API on AMAZON (AWS) EC2 instance.
-To achieve this R and Plumber are used on the Ubuntu distribution.
+To achieve this, R and Plumber are used on the Ubuntu distribution.
 To acquire data following endpoints are developed:

 Endpoints: